 A hierarchical structure in a network is composed of nested groupings (clusterings) of nodes, forming a tree topology.
 Hierarchical structures are often used in routing.
 A route from a leaf node to another is formed via the routes between their respective groups.
-One of the first papers describing hierarchical routing (in a fixed network) is "Hierarchical routing for large networks; performance evaluation and optimization" [KK77], where optimal clustering structures are determined so as to minimize the size of the routing tables.
+One of the first papers describing hierarchical routing (in a fixed network) is "Hierarchical routing for large networks; performance evaluation and optimization" [1], where optimal clustering structures are determined so as to minimize the size of the routing tables.
 The price for this is the increase in the average message path.
 However, bounds were found for the maximum increase of path length, so that in the limit of a very large network, enormous table size reduction may be achieved with essentially no increase in network path length.
-The performance of the proposed hierarchical routing system was evaluated in [KK79].
+The performance of the proposed hierarchical routing system was evaluated in [4].

 A two-tier ad hoc network means a hierarchical network consisting of only two layers.
 In other words, the nodes are clustered in some way, and the clusters can have cluster-heads, but there are no nested clusterings.
-Twotier networks are most common hierarchical structures in the literature, as several layers of hierarchies are expected to waste too many usable paths.
+Two-tier networks are most common hierarchical structures in the literature, as several layers of hierarchies are expected to waste too many usable paths.

 In order to arrange into clusters, the nodes need to run a clustering algorithm.
-Many algorithms need the knowledge of the whole network topology, while others perform the computations knowing only the neighboring nodes and their possible cluster-memberships [Bas99, VN04].
+Many algorithms need the knowledge of the whole network topology, while others perform the computations knowing only the neighboring nodes and their possible cluster-memberships [5, 6].

 Clustering algorithms differ in what types of clusters they produce.
-Many clustering algorithms choose special nodes, cluster-heads, that take care of the cluster formation and later of the maintenance of the cluster [Bas99, BKL01, BHK+04, HT01, EWB87, GT95].
-Some clustering algorithms form cliques, i.e., clusters where every node is at a one hop distance from every other node [KVCP97].
-Some only require that the distance to the clusterhead is one hop [HT01, EWB87, GT95].
+Many clustering algorithms choose special nodes, cluster-heads, that take care of the cluster formation and later of the maintenance of the cluster [5, 7, 8, 9, 10, 11].

+Some clustering algorithms form cliques, i.e., clusters where every node is at a one hop distance from every other node [12].
+In Figure 1, a network is clustered into cliques.
+Some only require that the distance to the cluster-head is one hop [9, 10, 11].

+Figure 1: An example of clustering

 The role of a cluster-head varies in different protocols.
-In [SM02] the cluster-heads are not used as routers, but merely for pointing the direction of the cluster.
-In [VN04, LG97, GT95] the cluster-heads are only used in the cluster formation, but not in routing.
+In [13] the clusterheads are not used as routers, but merely for pointing the direction of the cluster.
+In [6, 14, 11] the cluster-heads are only used in the cluster formation, but not in routing.
+Gateways are border nodes that relay messages from one cluster to another.
+If clusters are allowed to overlap, a gateway usually belongs to more than one cluster.
 The clusters are assumed to stay together longer than the nodes do in average.
 Clusters are supposed to have more stable internal connections due to the greater amount of links between nodes in a same cluster.
 When clusters form as a result of some common background, they are likely to have a lot of internal communications as well.
 However, when nodes are no longer equally important in maintaining connectivity, a well-connected node (cluster-head) may become a single point of failure, a target for attacks aimed at cutting down the cluster's connections to other clusters.
 Very deep hierarchies can reduce the amount of routes, which also leads to single weak points in the network.